Lookup Column

 Navigation: NITRO™ Forms > Custom NITRO Columns >

-Lookup Settings
+Lookup Column

 The NITRO Lookup Column differs in two significant ways from the standard SharePoint lookup column: